-To make spiked hot chocolate with a cocoa powder mix, you would begin in a pot on the stovetop with your mix and a bit of water over medium heat.
+To make spiked hot chocolate, you would begin in a pot on the stovetop with your cocoa powder mix and a bit of water over medium heat.
 Once the cocoa mixture has liquefied, the dairy goes in.
-After the hot chocolate has heated through, it’s removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the booze.
+After the hot chocolate has heated through, it's removed from the heat, add the vanilla extract (and peppermint extract, if using) along with the alcohol.

-You can get really creative when it comes to spiked hot chocolate, and if you want to go out on a limb, do a little experimenting and create own, below you’ll find a few different boozey options for you to choose from!
+You can get really creative when it comes to spiked hot chocolate, and if you want to go out on a limb, do a little experimenting and create your own spiked hot cocoa recipe, below you'll find a few different boozy options to choose from!

 - Vanilla Vodka